 It is our expectation that Webb students will graduate prepared for the academic expectations of higher and continuing education and with the principles and skills to produce sound, authentic academic work.
 To achieve academic excellence and grow as scholars, Webb students must approach their learning in an honest and ethical fashion.
 Students with integrity follow guidelines for academic work set in each course and on each assignment, take responsibility for seeking faculty guidance when they are unclear about assignment parameters or need help in a course, do not submit work from one class for credit in another, and understand that the work they submit must be the result of their own learning, thinking, and doing.
+This also includes not submitting work that is generated from/by AI.

 Academic integrity violations are considered a major infraction.
-Details about the disciplinary process can be found on page 67 of this handbook.
+Details about the disciplinary process can be found on page 70 of this handbook.